TruongChien/shapenet/README.md

 pip install -r requirements.txt
 ```

-Create config.yaml file
+First create config.yaml file

 By default, trainer will create directory indicated in config.yaml file, each model under result
 Both configured in config.yaml Note not all variable syntactically checked.
 Validation for config.yaml still in TODO not all done so please use existing example.

 Each experiment create set of directories.
 Inside each directory we have generated graph
 that used for a train a model.
 All model files serialized to pickle files.